 How does Google Ads work?

 Google Ads operates on an auction system.
 For Search ads, after you’ve chosen which keywords you want your ads to potentially show up for, Google may choose to show them to searchers who’ve typed in those queries.
-To decide which ads to show, Google’s system looks at several different factors, then assigns each of your ads an Ad Rank.
+To decide which ads to show, Google’s system looks at several different factors and then assigns each of your ads an Ad Rank.

 Ad Rank is used by Google to decide when and where to show your ads.
 If you have a higher Ad Rank, your ad may be at the top of the page.
 If others who bid on the same keyword have a higher ad rank than yours, they’re likely to rank above you.